spapas/spapas.github.io/content/django-cbv-tutorial.rst

         pass

 the result would be ``"PREFIX: "`` (DEFAULT HEADER won't be printed).
 Can you understand why?

+One thing to keep in mind is that most probably you'll need to call ``super()`` and return its output when you override a method.
+Even if you think that you don't need to call it for this view or mixin, you may need it later from some other view or mixin that inherits from this view.
+Also notice that ``super()`` may not return anything but may have some side-effects in your class (for example set a ``self`` attribute) which you won't get if you don't call it!

 For another example of super, let's define a couple of mixins that add things to the context: